18 March 2020

 - · 26 April 2019

-- · Don’t pay too much attention to the details they provide in their description.
-They strike the popular chords and I’ve read worse, but it’s no more than conventional advertising copy.
-These folks are merchants who stand to earn a handsome commission based on the book’s sale price.
-They aren’t in the get-the-correct-Shakespeare business.
+Don’t pay too much attention to the details in the description.
+The popular chords are struck and I’ve read worse, but it’s all advertising.
+Christie’s are high-street merchants who stand to earn a handsome commission based on the book’s sale price.
+They aren’t in the get-Shakespeare-correct business.